Patrick Kearney: Capture and imprisonment

 LaMay's remains were found on March 18, 1977.
 Police had actually been to Kearney's home for the LaMay investigation prior to Chance's kidnapping and murder.
 During this visit they were invited into the home but were told to wait until Kearney and Hill could make themselves presentable.
 When Kearney and Hill had left, the deputies clipped fibers from the carpet to compare with evidence.

 Once Kearney and Hill returned, they listened to the news of LaMay's death.
 Kearney decided to tell the deputies that he and Hill were in fact homosexuals and that they were also fearful of being murdered.
 Kearney continued on about how there had been an increase in murders in recent years targeting homosexuals and that they both had had homosexual relationships with LaMay over a period of two years.

 Following the visit, the fibers the deputies had collected were compared to that of the green threads found by investigators stuck to the nylon tape that had been used on the trash sacks to close them and matched.
 Due to the nature of how the fibers were pulled, deputies were required to do an additional search.
 On May 3, the deputies visited Kearney and Hill's residence to obtain carpet fibers.
 During this visit, the deputies had also asked for pubic hair samples from both Kearney and Hill.
 Investigators also discovered a hacksaw that was covered in dried blood.

-The carpet fibers and pubic hair found on Lamay's body matched that of Kearney.
-The blood found on the hacksaw had came back positive for LaMay's blood type.
+The carpet fibers and pubic hair found on LaMay's body matched that of Kearney.
+The blood found on the hacksaw had come back positive for LaMay's blood type.

 Following the visit, in May Kearney and Hill had mailed a letter to Kearney's grandmother in Barstow to sell their home and pay their bills, as they were moving.